husseinalani/memory-lane/README.md

 - Collections sidebar: add/rename/delete, switch active collection.
 - Filters: scope (current/all), free‑text search, year/month/day.
 - AI Comment button on posts (manual) or automatic when enabled.
+- Customizable app name (updates page title + header).
-- Background wallpaper with adjustable blur.
+- Background wallpaper with adjustable blur and dark‑mode tint presets.

 ## Onboarding & About

-- A first‑run onboarding introduces core concepts (Create, Organize, Enhance).
-- “What is this?” explains privacy, portability, simplicity, and local model support.
+- “What is this?” opens a friendly intro that also includes the onboarding steps.

 ## Development